 Using a distributed network of warehouses also has a positive impact on the environment, and with transport representing the majority of Britain’s greenhouse gas emissions this is a step forward to helping with the UK’s long term Climate Change agenda.

-So why hasn’t this been done before?
-Well, no single logistics partner could provide them with all the services they required in all the locations they required.
-The warehousing market especially in smaller towns across the UK and can often be very opaque and difficult to access.
-By digitising the process of finding warehousing space and creating the largest database of warehousing capacity in the UK - Stowga has made it possible to construct such networks.
+Until the launch of Stowga, no single logistics partner could provide Nichols with all the services they required in all the locations they required.
+The warehousing market, especially in smaller towns across the UK, can often be very opaque and difficult to access.
+By digitising the process of finding warehousing space and creating the largest database of warehousing capacity in the UK - Stowga has made it possible to construct dynamic networks with ease.
 Secondly, dealing with one central counterparty takes away the hassle away of managing multiple relationships, instead having a central point of contact, set of legal agreements and invoices.

-Mark Trigg concludes by saying that “Stowga is certainly our first port of call should we require any new depots.
+Vimto's Mark Trigg added: “Stowga is certainly our first port of call should we require any new depots.
 It’s convenient to use, brings us quality facilities – saving us time and hassle.”